 Stroll through downtown Sea Cliff and it’s clear why this North Shore community has attracted Brooklynites and other artsy city dwellers for decades.
 Here, you’ll find galleries, antique shops, and Victorian houses painted in bright pinks, purples, and blues.
-On weekends, residents bar hop in search of the best live music, pouring out of low-key neighborhood go-to’s like Still Partners and The Oak Room.
+On weekends, residents bar hop in search of the best live music.

 The original home of Pirate’s Booty and, now, Vegan Rob’s, Sea Cliff exudes a chill vibe from corner to corner.
-The streets are narrow, no two houses are the same and, all year long, people hit the local farmers market hard in search of everything from seasonal produce to homemade soaps to candles, baked goods, and more.
+The streets are narrow, no two houses are the same, and all year long people hit the local farmers market.
+In search of everything from seasonal produce to homemade soaps to candles, baked goods, and more.

 Depending on where you live in town, it’s easy to walk somewhere—if not everywhere—from downtown to the farmers market to the aptly-named Hippie Park offering tons of green space and amazing views.
 And, given its prime spot on Long Island, there’s another amazing reason to call Sea Cliff “home:” a small, super family-friendly beach, walkable or bikeable to most residents.

-There are hundreds of towns to choose from.
+There are hundreds of towns to choose from across NYC.
 How do you figure it all out?
-You simply don’t, without getting a Suburban Jungle Strategist to help you through it all.
-Schedule here for your strategy session with our innovative suburbs strategy team.
-All services are completely free.
+Suburban Jungle Strategist will help you through it all & find the best, up-and-coming suburb for your needs.
+Schedule here for your free strategy session with our innovative suburb strategy team.